TrellixVulnTeam/luigi_3P9D/koffi/doc/functions.md

 //   42
 ```

-On x86 platforms, only Cdecl and Stdcall callbacks are supported.
+You need to specify the correct [calling convention](#calling-conventions) on x86 platforms, or the behavior is undefined (Node will probably crash).
+Only *cdecl* and *stdcall* callbacks are supported.

 ## Thread safety